eonist/eonist.github.io/_posts/_2021-06-10-my-top-3-webdesign-posts.md

 _2021-02-07-making-a-landing-page-from-scratch
 2020-12-02-making-a-product-website

-Articles to write:
+### Articles to write:
-Mockup research
+- Mockup research
-Figma prototyping
+- Figma prototyping
-Webflow
+- Webflow
+- Add how to make a landingpage